Mecca crane collapse: Compensation for victims

-King Salman ordered 1,000,000 Saudi riyal (US$266,000) be distributed as compensation to the families of those who died in the crane collapse, and that two relatives of each of the deceased are to be the King's guests for Hajj in 2016, adding that a further 1,000,000 riyal will be paid amongst the victims of the collapse who had sustained a permanent disability, and 500,000 riyal (US$133,000) will be paid among victims without lasting injuries.
+King Salman ordered 1,000,000 Saudi riyal (US$266,000) be distributed as compensation to the families of those who died in the crane collapse, and that two relatives of each of the deceased were to be the King's guests for Hajj in 2016, adding that a further 1,000,000 riyal would be paid to the victims of the collapse who had sustained a permanent disability, and 500,000 riyal (US$133,000) would be paid to the victims without lasting injuries.
 King Salman also decreed that these compensation payments will not prevent private legal claims by the injured and families of the deceased.

 Trial

-In August 2016, Saudi Gazette reported the trial of 14 individuals, with Okaz adding that prosecutors did not file charges against 42 others who were under investigation, including 16 members of the Bin Laden family, according to DW News.
+In August 2016, Saudi Gazette reported the trial of 14 individuals, with Okaz adding that prosecutors did not file charges against 42 others who were under investigation, including 16 members of the Bin Laden family, according to Deutsche Welle.

 A mere 13 days after the collapse, on 24 September 2015, during one of the busiest days of the Hajj pilgrimage, a stampede at Mina in the outskirts of Mecca killed more than 2,000 other pilgrims, injuring an equal number.
 More than 400 others were deemed missing.